dawid27xx/fraud-ai-model/README.md

 # Description

-An AI model to analyse fraudalent transactions as part of AI module at the University of Leeds.
+An AI model that analyses fraudalent transactions as part of AI module at the University of Leeds.

 The program uses a csv of 1000 transaction to train the model.
 It removes invalid data, splits it into training and testing, trains the model, optimises ccp variable, and finally makes predictions.